robaho/robaho/README.md

 | [closablequeue](https://github.com/robaho/closablequeue) | lock-free concurrent queue designed for Java virtual threads |
 | [lrmp](https://github.com/robaho/lrmp) | multicast messaging in Go and Java |

-<sup>1</sup> Most of the code comes directly from the JDK, but many critical portions - like http2 support - are original.
+<sup>1</sup> Much of the code comes directly from the JDK, but many critical portions - like http2 support - are original.

 ## Misc